333rd Field Artillery Battalion (United States): End of the war

 Because it had been overrun, the 333rd Field Artillery Battalion suffered more casualties during the Battle of the Bulge than any other artillery unit in the VIII Corps.
 Six officers, including the battalion commander, and 222 enlisted men had been either killed or become prisoners of war.
 Nine howitzers, thirty-four trucks, and twelve weapons carriers were lost.
 The 286 men that remained in the battalion were mostly reassigned to the 578th and 969th Field Artillery Battalions.
-The battalion was originally scheduled to be disbanded because of the heavy losses it had suffered and the difficulty in obtaining replacements, but in the interim, the few men remaining in the skeleton battalion performed guard and labor duties.
+The battalion was originally scheduled to be disbanded because of the heavy losses it had suffered and the difficulty in obtaining replacements, but in the interim, the few men remaining in the skeletonized battalion performed guard and labor duties.
 Sufficient replacements did not arrive to reconstitute the 333rd Field Artillery Battalion until April 1945.

 The 333rd Field Artillery Group served in the Rhineland and Central Europe campaign to the end of the war.

 After World War II

 The 333rd Field Artillery Battalion was inactivated on 10 June 1945 in Germany, while the 333rd Field Artillery Group was inactivated at Camp Patrick Henry, Virginia, on 30 December 1945.
 Both the 333rd and 969th Field Artillery Battalions were later reactivated, although further reorganizations ensued, with the 333rd Field Artillery Battalion renumbered as the 446th Field Artillery Battalion.
 On 1 July 1959, the 333rd Field Artillery Group was reactivated as the 333rd Field Artillery Regiment, with the 446th and 969th Field Artillery Battalions subordinated to it.

 On 1 September 1971, the regiment was retitled the 333rd Field Artillery Regiment.
 Four target acquisition batteries of the 333rd Field Artillery served in Operation Desert Storm in 1991.
-Today, there is only one target acquisition battery in the Army that still bears the number of the 333rd Field Artillery: F TAB, 333rd FAR is stationed at Camp Casey, Korea, as part of the 210th Field Artillery Brigade.
+Today, there is only one target acquisition battery in the Army that still bears the number of the 333rd Field Artillery: F TAB, 333rd FAR is stationed at Camp Casey in South Korea, as part of the 210th Field Artillery Brigade.